TopOfficial/AI_Scheduler/README.md

-# LabBookingBackend
+# AI_Scheduler

-LabBookingBackend is a project designed to facilitate the booking and management of laboratory resources.
+AI_Scheduler is a project designed to facilitate the booking and management of laboratory of ECC building.
 The project combines **Prolog** for logical reasoning and constraints handling, with **Python** for a user-friendly GUI implemented using **Tkinter**.

 The project is structured into two main components: